MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-att-network-archiver-data.md

 Use a TeleMessage connector in the Microsoft 365 compliance center to import and archive SMS and MMS data from AT&T Mobile Network.
 After you set up and configure a connector, it connects to your organization's AT&T Network once every day, and imports SMS and MMS data to mailboxes in Microsoft 365.

-After the SMS and MMS data is stored in user mailboxes, you can apply Microsoft 365 compliance features such as Litigation Hold, Content Search, and Microsoft 365 retention policies to AT&T Network data.
+After SMS and MMS messages are stored in user mailboxes, you can apply Microsoft 365 compliance features such as Litigation Hold, Content Search, and Microsoft 365 retention policies to AT&T Network data.
 For example, you can search AT&T Network data using Content Search or associate the mailbox that contains the AT&T Network connector data with a custodian in an Advanced eDiscovery case.
 Using a AT&T Network connector to import and archive data in Microsoft 365 can help your organization stay compliant with government and regulatory policies.

 ## Overview of archiving AT&T Network data